CarterEVERYTHING-Codes/ClassVote/README.md

 *   **Overall Session Leaderboard:** Displayed when the presenter queue is finished or the session ends, showing scores for all presenters in that session.
 *   Admin controls to start/stop feedback rounds, clear current scores, and end sessions.
 *   User-friendly interface built with ShadCN UI and Tailwind CSS.
-*   Authentication via Firebase (Anonymous or Google Sign-In).
+*   Authentication via Firebase (Anonymous, Google Sign-In, Email/Password).
 *   Informational tooltips for admin controls.
 *   **Participant Count Display:** Shows the current number of participants in the session.
-*   Global header with Login/Logout and theme toggle.
+*   Global header with Login/Logout (to `/auth` page), Feedback link, Dashboard link (for logged-in users), and theme toggle.
+*   **Admin Dashboard (`/dashboard`):** Logged-in (non-anonymous) users can view a history of sessions they administered, including the overall presenter scores for each.

 ## Next Steps (Future Enhancements - Not Yet Implemented)
+*   **Student View of Past Scores:** Allow students to view their own scores from past presentations.
+This requires changes to the session data model to robustly link presenter scores to user UIDs.
 *   Save presenter scores to their permanent user profiles (for logged-in Google users).
-*   Admin dashboard to view history of sessions they've hosted.
 *   More detailed user profiles.
+*   More formal mechanism for "sending" or sharing results with presenters post-session.